bfeitknecht/vault/vault/sem1/AuD/UE/U9/AuD_U9_bf.md

 **Proof:**

-Assume, for the sake of contradiction, that there exists a directed path $P$ where ��≥��+1ik​≥ik+1​ for some �k (i.e., the indices are not strictly increasing).
+Assume, for the sake of contradiction, that there exists a directed path $P$ where ik​≥ik+1​ for some �k (i.e., the indices are not strictly increasing).

-Consider the first occurrence of ��≥��+1ik​≥ik+1​ in the path.
+Consider the first occurrence of $i_k​\geq i_{k+1}$​ in the path.
 This means that there is an edge from ���vik​​ to ���+1vik+1​​, creating a subpath ���,���+1,…,���vik​​,vik+1​​,…,vil​​.
 Since ��≥��+1ik​≥ik+1​, this subpath forms a cycle.

 However, this contradicts the assumption that the graph is a directed acyclic graph (DAG).
 In a DAG, there cannot be any cycles.
 Therefore, our assumption that there exists ��≥��+1ik​≥ik+1​ is false.